-I'm most grateful to have an urban garden and for the array of birds which visit it, even during times when the garden's surface (on a rooftop) is covered with frozen snow.
+I'm most grateful to have my rooftop garden and for the array of birds which visit it, even during times when the garden's surface is covered with frozen snow.

 The following pictures feature two types (an American Robin as well as a dark-eyed junco respectively) of many who are not deterred when fresh or frozen snow covers my garden's surface,

 although, in the case of the robin my providing grapes and berries in a manner that somewhat covered the fruit probably gave the robin added incentive to be here,

 even if that meant having to share dried cranberries with the Northern mockingbird,

 and fallen seeds with European starlings, as well

 as house sparrows.

 The American Robin truly seemed to make do on the snowy surface, even stopping to make a snow angel as seen below.

 And as the aforementioned songbirds do not let a snowy or frozen garden surface deter them from living life to the fullest, the crocuses growing here, even if they get doused, and I do mean doused in snow, remain perky whenever they have the chance.

 It has been five years and one day, since I first had blooms of crocuses in my garden, which I wrote (here on Blogger) about during that time; and, if you'd like to reference that particular entry, please click here.